Skip to main content

 Private Guide in Marrakech:

 Elena arranged for my private city tour of Marrakech and private day trip to the seaside city of Essaouira.
 She showed me around the Bahia Palace, Koutoubia, Jmaa el Fnaa and took me to the Jardin Majorelle.
 Elena also found me a driver to take me to church on Sunday and drop me off at the airport.
 Most importantly, she got me a tuktuk driver to take me through the narrow alleys of the Medina to the Madrasa Ben Youssef.
 This was a huge relief because I have knee problems.
-Elena has worked in the hotel industry for many years and can help you find a good riad.
+Elena has worked in the hotel industry for many years and can also help you find a good riad.
 Contact her on WhatsApp at 212 695 462055.
-I have to say that I had a great time in Marrakech and Essaouira, thanks to Elena’s help.
+I have to say that I had a great time in Marrakech and Essaouira, thanks in large part to Elena’s help.

 Stay connected